 What do you do to celebrate Mother’s day?

 ” If I’m not working, we usually eat out in a restaurant after attending mass.
-This year because of the pandemic, we had celebrations with my husband’s extended family in the house of his niece.
+This year because of the pandemic, we will just stay home and maybe I will cook something special for my family.

 Ever since Nathan attended school, he brings home a Mother’s day card or a small pot of plant from school.
 This makes my day! “